 EVERYTHING YOU LOVE ABOUT CAMP, ONLINE!

-Bellingham Girls Rock Camp is a day-camp for girls and gender non-conforming youth, ages 8 to 17.
-In one week, Rock Campers get a crash course in writing songs, playing an instrument, collaborating with a band, and live stage performance.
+Virtual Rock Camp is a day-camp for girls and gender non-conforming youth, ages 8 to 17.
+Over the course of two weeks, Rock Campers get an online crash course in writing songs, playing an instrument, collaborating with a band, and anti-racism/oppression.

 BGRC welcomes campers that are queer, trans, and gender-nonconforming.

 Campers do not need to have any prior music experience, and instruments will be provided.
 Please note that Bellingham Girls Rock Camp does not accept liability for personal instruments.